 The farm is about a half hour drive from Wichita and we arrived in the dark, so we couldn’t the see the size of it but knowing that farms in England generally are a few acres I was not prepared for how big it actually is.
 More like half a county to our little city minds!!

 We got to meet some of the farm occupants that night.
 There are 3 dogs altogether but only two were at home at that moment.
-Cowboy, is a beautiful Labrador who soon succumbed to Steve’s charm and enticements, but Finn an exquisite Viszla – (a Hungarian bird-hunting dog) would have none of it.
+Cowboy is a beautiful Labrador who soon succumbed to Steve’s charm and enticements, but Finn an exquisite Viszla – (a Hungarian bird-hunting dog) would have none of it.
 He is a rescue dog who just turned up here, knowing that he would find kindness and care and love, love, love.
 All it would appear, he had known before, was pain and terror.
 He is slender and gorgeous but we are told he is now twice the size he was when they took him in, being so thin you could see his heart beating through his chest.
-He stays well away running round the house trying to make sure you don’t get near enough to pet him and so we have yet to win him over, although Steve has managed to stroke him whilst Candace stayed next to him.
+He stays well away from running around the house trying to make sure you don’t get near enough to pet him and so we have yet to win him over, although Steve has managed to stroke him whilst Candace stayed next to him.
+He likes to rip up his bed for some reason, we’re unsure why?
+Perhaps it’s a territory thing from when he was with a previous owner.
+I think we’re going to gift him an indestructible bed, I’ve read that jug dog has reviewed indestructible ones so it could be a nice treat for him.
+It would be nice to not see stuffing and feathers floating around everywhere too.
 Cowboy takes such good care of him that Tom and Candace say that Finn is Cowboy’s dog and tell him to go get his dog and he does.. so lovely to see.

 Poet is the Cat who is o.k. with us, but the other cat Nicky, who is so very beautiful…. is also very wary, as again this cat was rescued.
 Once again we have come across this strange dichotomy here in the States of meeting so many people who have rescue dogs and cats and so there are people with such big hearts who open their homes to these damaged little beings, but I wonder about the other side of that coin of the people who damaged them so badly.